uikit/uikit-site/docs/pages/dropnav.md

 <p class="uk-text-lead">Create dropdown menus for any navigation.</p>

-The Dropnav component initializes all dropdowns in a navigation with the same options, so they don't have to be initialized individually.
+The Dropnav component initializes all dropdowns in navigation with the same options, so they don't have to be initialized individually.
 All dropdowns within the dropnav are aim-aware.
 This means the dropdowns stay open as long as the mouse pointer moves towards the dropdown.
-An additional delay ensures that dropdowns stay open even if the mouse pointer shortly moves in another direction.
+An additional delay ensures that dropdowns stay open even if the mouse pointer moves in another direction.
 In hover mode dropdowns close immediately if another menu item is hovered.

 ## Usage

 The Dropnav component consists of a number of toggles and their related dropdowns.
-Add the `uk-dropnav` attribute to a list element which contains the toggles or its parent container element.
+Add the `uk-dropnav` attribute to a list element that contains the toggles or its parent container element.
 Use the [Dropdown component](dropdown.md) by adding the `.uk-dropdown` class to the dropdowns and the `.uk-dropdown-nav` class to navs inside the dropdown.

 The Dropnav toggles are styled through other components, some of which will be shown here.